adamburley/PassPushPosh/README.md

 See **[Docs](Docs)** or `Get-Help [command]` for more information.
 Happy sharing!

+# How to Get

+- Available on [PowerShell Gallery](https://www.powershellgallery.com/packages/PassPushPosh) - `Install-Module -Name PassPushPosh`
+- Copy `PassPushPosh/PassPushPosh.psm1` and `PassPushPosh/PassPushPosh.psd1` to a folder called PassPushPosh somewhere on your computer and `Import-Module .\PassPushPosh\`

 # Notes

 - For `-Verbose` and `-Debug`, output is sanitized to prevent payloads from being written to screen.